GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The computer is not just an advanced calculator or camera or paintbrush; rather, it is a device that accelerates and extends our processes of thought.
+> ### To be successful, you want to surround yourself with very talented folks whose skills blend very well.
+That’s the secret of success.
 >
-> ~ *Danny Hillis*
+> ~ *John Warnock*

 ---
 ## 🏎 Quick Facts